-Every year it seems the fireworks for Bonfire night start earlier and earlier and if you have a pet of any sort it is no fun.
+Every year it seems the fireworks start earlier and earlier and if you have a pet it is no fun.

-We have two Basset Hounds who are at opposite ends of the spectrum when it comes to coping with fireworks.
+Our Basset Hounds are at opposite ends of the spectrum when it comes to coping with fireworks.

 According to the Dog’s Trust those exposed to different experiences such as loud noises between the ages of three weeks and 16 weeks are often able to cope with frightening noises.

-This probably explains why Darcey is the way she is, we had her from being eight weeks old and by the time Bonfire Night came she was just approaching 12 weeks and slept through the whole thing.
+We had from being eight weeks old and by the time Bonfire Night came she was 12 weeks.
+She slept through the whole thing which explains her indifference to it.

-Dexter on the other hand is a rescue dog he was two when we got him so we’re less clear about his history.
-We do know he is frightened of most things and reacts by barking loudly; not an ideal situation for us, him or our neighbours!
+In contract Dexter is a rescue dog, he was two when we got him so we’re less clear about his history.
+He is terrified of fireworks and paces up and down panting.

 What we do on bonfire night: